explodingcamera/tinywasm/BENCHMARKS.md

 This benchmark runs the Argon2id hashing algorithm, with 2 iterations, 1KB of memory, and 1 parallel lane.
 I had to decrease the memory usage from the default to 1KB, because especially the interpreters were struggling to finish in a reasonable amount of time.
 This is where `simd` instructions would be really useful, and it also highlights some of the issues with the current implementation of TinyWasm's Value Stack and Memory Instances.
+These spend a lot of time on `Vec` operations, so they might be a good place to start experimenting with Arena Allocation.

 ### Selfhosted